Adult congenital heart disease care at Mayo Clinic

 Mayo Clinic doctors trained in heart disease (cardiologists) and heart surgery (cardiac surgeons) have vast experience evaluating and treating adults with congenital heart disease and all types of heart conditions.

-Mayo cardiologists, cardiac surgeons and other specialists work together to provide coordinated, comprehensive care.
-This collaborative approach means doctors can often evaluate you and develop a treatment plan within two or three days.
-Doctors at Mayo Clinic provide care for you as a whole person.
-Doctors take the time to get to know you and work with you to provide exactly the care you need.
+Mayo cardiologists, cardiovascular surgeons and other care providers work together to provide coordinated, comprehensive care.
+This collaborative approach means providers can often evaluate you and develop a treatment plan within two or three days.
+Mayo Clinic provides care for you as a whole person.
+We take the time to get to know you and work with you to provide exactly the care you need.

 Advanced diagnosis and treatment